brokyo/seeker_ii/docs/roadmap.md

 ### Current Session

 ### Next Session

-- [] Playing lane illumination jumps to zero when playing and selected.
+- [] Add motif record region with buttons for record, generate, overdub, and play
 - [] Confirmation animations on double click

+### Long List
 - [] REC button pulsing and play button illumination are LLM generated without review.
 Take a close look.

-### Long List
+- [] Playing lane illumination jumps to zero when playing and selected.
 - [] Consider motif length and if recording should record silences
 - [] app_on_screen is vestigial.
 Remove it.
 - [] Long press for overdub in rec section